Steinheilig/DeepRL_Udacity/value_based/README.md

 ## Project Details
 Goal of the project is to collect yellow (reward = +1) and avoid blue bananas (reward = -1) in an UnityML environment. <br>
-The simulation contains a single agent that navigates a large environment.<br>
+The simulation contains a single agent that navigates in this large environment.<br>
 <!-- <img src="./images/Env.jpg width="20%">  -->
 <!--  ![Environment Screen Shot](./images/Env.jpg) -->
 <img src="./images/Env.jpg" width="25%">